GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

-[src](../src) directory rather than the NuGet packages for simple experimentation when building new features, but any function using released functionality can be made standalone simply by converting the project reference into a package reference.
+[src](../src) directory rather than the NuGet packages for simple experimentation when building new features, but any function using released functionality can be made standalone simply by converting the project reference into a package reference and removing the imports for MSBuild files from the Invoker project.

+Some examples include multiple classes in a single source file.
+This is purely to make the examples easier to follow when browsing on GitHub.

 ## SimpleHttpFunction